 I can’t go into every single little detail because I would then write a whole novel, so if in any of the volumes I will discuss, if you’re interested in knowing more, let me know in the comments section what your particular question is on the business idea and I’ll help you more thoroughly there.

-Let’s go over each of the 8 volumes of training:
+Let’s go over each of training in IM Checklist:

 Volume 1: Product creation.

 Here you get training on creating your own digital product from the idea stage to actually marketing it and it’s $22.
 Things include brainstorming, to joint ventures and so on.